orrcody/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a labor economist with the Center for Economics Studies at the U.S. Census Bureau.
-My current research explores how college students make their enrollment, labor supply, borrowing, and studying decisions.
-I also have research examining how labor supply elasticities for adults in the United States have changed over time and research studying how students' non-cognitive factors are influenced by the gender distribution of their peers.
+My current research involves using the Postsecondary Employment Outcomes data product to study the interaction of higher education and the workforce.
 Before joining CES, I earned my PhD in Economics from Michigan State University.